ministryofjustice/find-moj-data-user-guide/source/documentation/glossary.md

 ### Retention period

 'Retention period' refers to the period of time for which the data is held in the source system or service.
-The official MoJ overview on Retention- and Disposition schedules can be found here: https://www.gov.uk/government/publications/record-retention-and-disposition-schedules
+The official MoJ overview on Retention- and Disposition schedules [can be found here](https://www.gov.uk/government/publications/record-retention-and-disposition-schedules).

 ### Security classification

-Only data that is 'official' (including official-sensitive) is presented in the catalogue.
+Only data that is classified as 'OFFICIAL' (including OFFICIAL-SENSITIVE), or published (publicly available) is presented in the catalogue.

 ## Data sources

-### Analytical platform
+### Analytical Platform

-The Analytical Platform (AP) is a data analysis platform made up of tools, packages and datasets for creating applications that utilise data within the Ministry of Justice (MoJ).
+The Analytical Platform (AP) is a data analysis platform made up of tools, packages and datasets for creating applications that utilise data within the Ministry of Justice.
 The Analytical Platform provides development environments in both Python (JupyterLab) and R (RStudio), allowing you to query, analyse and model data.

 ### Common platform